dguess/mina-node-dashboard/README.md

 ## Step 4: Install node_exporter on the Mina node

 As well as the Mina specific metrics we also want to capture the server metrics so we can see how the server is performing (eg. RAM usage, CPU, etc.).
 To enable this you need to install the node_exporter.

+Important note: If you want to capture metrics from multiple Mina servers then you will need to repeat this step on each Mina node.

 ### Create Prometheus system user / group
 We’ll create a dedicated Prometheus system user and group.
 The  -r or –system option is used for this purpose.